-We want to deliver a consistent, clear and uniform presence for National PTA and all PTA-produced materials.
+We want to deliver a consistent, clear and uniform presence for all PTA-produced materials.
 When used properly, the National PTA logo and tagline help unify all PTAs and create awareness of the PTA brand.
 Applied consistently, these guidelines will create distinctive, credible and sustainable messaging for all supporting PTA units, resulting in the organization working as one association with one voice.

 Style aids communication.